 Late last year, I was asked to give a speech in Atlanta to AIMD (American Institute for the Managing Diversity).
 Given the work with Hacking Autism, they also asked if my daughter could join.
 So for the first time, Tara and I made a joint appearance.

-The topic of the speech was on the need to expand the definition of diversity to include neural diversity.
+The speech was about the need to expand the definition of diversity to include neural diversity.
 Most of us are what is called “neural typical”.
 The challenge we are facing is how to include individuals in the workforce that are not neural typical, especially those on the autism spectrum (autism, Aspergers).

 Given that 1 out of every 88 kids will be diagnosed with autism, what will be the impact on the future workforce?
 Those adults who have been diagnosed with Aspergers have a +70% unemployment rate.